pathwaycom/pathway/examples/templates/el-pipeline/README.md

 ```

 ### Declaring a Data Sink
-Similarly, define a data sink using Pathway output connectors.
+Similarly, define a data sink using Pathway Live Data Framework output connectors.
 For example, to output data as a CSV file:
 ```yaml
 output: !pw.io.csv.write
   table: $source